telliott99/MyMath2/vectors/dot-product.rst

 Dot Product
 ###########

 The *dot product* is one of two ways to "multiply" two vectors together (the other way being the *cross product*).
-The dot product is easy to compute, and it measures something fundamental about the angle between the two vectors.
+The dot product is easy to compute, and it measures something fundamental---the angle between the two vectors.

 Two very useful properties are first, that the dot product is zero when two vectors are orthogonal (perpendicular) to one another.
 And second:  the dot product of any vector with a *unit vector* (vector of length one), measures the component of that vector that is in the same direction as the unit vector.
 This works for any unit vector, not just the standard "basis".